King Philip's War: Attack on Springfield

-The Natives next attacked Springfield, Massachusetts, on October 5, 1675, the Connecticut River's largest settlement at the time.
+The Natives next attacked Springfield, Massachusetts on October 5, 1675, the Connecticut River's largest settlement at the time.
 They burned to the ground nearly all of Springfield's buildings, including the town's grist mill.
-Most of the Springfielders who escaped unharmed took cover at the house of Miles Morgan, a resident who had constructed one of the settlement's few fortified blockhouses.
-A Native servant who worked for Morgan managed to escape and alerted the Massachusetts Bay troops under the command of Major Samuel Appleton, who broke through to Springfield and drove off the attackers.
+Most of the residents who escaped unharmed took cover at the house of Miles Morgan, a resident who had constructed one of the settlement's few fortified blockhouses.
+An indigenous servant who worked for Morgan managed to escape and alerted the Massachusetts Bay troops under the command of Major Samuel Appleton, who broke through to Springfield and drove off the attackers.

-Morgan's sons were famous Native fighters in the territory.
-His son Peletiah was killed by Natives in 1675.
-Springfielders later honored Miles Morgan with a large statue in Court Square.

-The Great Swamp Fight
+Great Swamp Massacre

 The Narragansetts endeavored to remain neutral in the war, driven partly by their relationship with Roger Williams.
-Although not directly involved in the war, they had sheltered many of the Wampanoag fighters, women, and children, and there were questions about some of their warriors participating in several Native attacks.
-In October of 1675, The Narraganset sachem Canonchet signed a "Treaty of Neutrality" with the Massachusetts Bay Colony, but the distrust by the colonists remained.
+They were not directly involved in the war, but they had sheltered many of the Wampanoag fighters, women, and children, and there were questions about some of their warriors participating in several Native attacks.
+In October 1675, Narraganset sachem Canonchet signed a "Treaty of Neutrality" with the Massachusetts Bay Colony, but the colonists' distrust remained.

-On November 2, Plymouth Colony governor Josiah Winslow led a combined force of Plymouth, Massachusetts, and Connecticut militia against the Narragansett tribe.
-The colonists distrusted the tribe and did not understand the various alliances.
+On November 2, Plymouth Colony Governor Josiah Winslow led a combined force of Plymouth, Massachusetts, and Connecticut militia against the Narragansett tribe.
+The colonists distrusted the tribe and their various alliances.
 As the colonial forces went through Rhode Island, they found and burned several Native towns which had been abandoned by the Narragansetts, who had retreated to a massive fort in a frozen swamp.
 The cold weather in December froze the swamp so that it was relatively easy to traverse.
-The colonial force found the Narragansett fort on December 19, 1675, near present-day South Kingstown, Rhode Island. about 1,000 troops attacked, including about 150 native allies (Pequots and Mohegans).
-The fierce battle that followed is known as the Great Swamp Fight.
+The colonial force found the Narragansett fort on December 19, 1675 near South Kingstown, Rhode Island.
+About 1,000 troops attacked, including about 150 Pequot and Mohegan allies.
 It is believed that the militia killed about 600 Narragansetts.
 They burned the fort (occupying over 5 acre of land) and destroyed most of the tribe's winter stores.

 Most of the Narragansett warriors escaped into the frozen swamp.
-The colonists lost about 70 men killed and nearly 150 more wounded, if including many of their officers.
+The colonists lost about 70 men killed and nearly 150 more wounded, including many of their officers.
 The surviving militia returned to their homes, lacking supplies for an extended campaign.
 The nearby towns in Rhode Island provided care for the wounded until they could return to their homes.

-In the spring of 1676, the Narragansetts counterattacked under Canonchet, assembling an army of 2,000 braves.
+In the spring of 1676, the Narragansetts counterattacked under Canonchet, assembling an army of 2,000 men.
 They burned Providence, including Roger William's house.
-The Narragansetts were finally defeated when Canonchet was captured and executed in April 1676; then female sachem Queen Quaiapen drowned on July 2 attempting to cross a river.
+The Narragansetts were finally defeated when Canonchet was captured and executed in April 1676; then female sachem Queen Quaiapen and approximately 138 supporters were killed in an ambush.